 A Documentation of the Zok Language (otherwise known as the Armenian dialect of Agulis)

 |Affiliation||University of Cambridge|

-Summary of the deposit
+Summary of the collection

 Zok is a form of Armenian (independent branch of Indo-European family) that is so divergent that it has been classified as a separate language.
 It was originally spoken in Nakhijevan (present-day Azerbaijan).
 The last Armenians of Nakhijevan were displaced by conflict in 1988.
 Zok is reported to have had around 10,000 speakers in 1935 (Acharyan 1935); although there are no official statistics, it is certain that the number is much smaller today, almost certainly less than 1,000.
 The Paraka dialect, on which I intend to concentrate in this study, probably has less than 50 speakers still living (according to the Armenian National Archive, the population of the village was 90 at the time when the last Armenian residents were displaced in 1988).
 The most immediately distinctive feature that separates Zok from other forms of Armenian is the vowel system, which has undergone radical changes, and acquired a unique form of vowel harmony (see Vaux 2008).
 There are also important morphological and syntactic innovations, notably including a reorganization of the TAM system that is unique within Armenian.

-Acknowledgement and citation
+Acknowledgment and citation

 To refer to any data from the collection, please cite as follows:

 Hodgson, Katherine.
-Forthcoming.
-A Documentation of the Zok Language.
-London: SOAS University of London, Endangered Languages Archive.
+2022.
+A Documentation of the Zok Language (otherwise known as the Armenian dialect of Agulis).
+Endangered Languages Archive.
 Handle: http://hdl.handle.net/2196/6a876738-cfc3-4c0e-9ef9-2f9c00e7ba27.
 Accessed on [insert date here].